matloff/revisit/README.md

 [As reported for
 instance](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
-in the top journal *Nature*, the problem is considered by many to have reached crisis stage.
+in the journal *Nature*, the problem is considered by many to have reached crisis stage.

 Much of the concern is statistical in nature.
 As noted in the above